tjoyner/ofvioletsandlicorice/chapter5.md

 "To see a little of the Barolo area."

-"Monforte d'Alba, Novello, Barolo, La Morra, Roddi, Castiglione Falletto, Serralunga... [the tour isn't complete, but that's the idea](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#thetourisnt)... and then let us say, a beautiful view of the vineyard hills and you've seen it all..."
+"Monforte d'Alba, Novello, Barolo, La Morra, Roddi, Castiglione Falletto, Serralunga... [the tour isn't complete, but that's the idea](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#thetourisnt)... and then let's say, a beautiful view of the vineyard hills and you've seen it all..."

 Daniel laughed "You are best calling card for The Office of Tourism."

 "No, it's that I can't take all of this wine rhetoric any more.
 We have only that and we build castles of lies.
-And there is no place for anything, for a memory.
+And there's no place for anything, for a memory.
 We all seem born gentlemen since this is no longer a land of ruin."

 "This is good thing," said Daniel, who wanted to think about his own issues.